 Professor, Music, Takoma Park/Silver Spring

-Ellen Mansueto, Speech and Theatre
+Ellen Mansueto, Theatre

-David Rothman, Speech and Film
+David Rothman, Film and Speech

-Professor, Communication and Performing Arts, Takoma Park/Silver Spring
+Professor, Performing Arts, Takoma Park/Silver Spring

 Priscilla Walker, Administrative Assistant

-Christopher Campanella, Production Manager Cultural Arts Center
+Christopher Campanella, Production Manager, Cultural Arts Center

 Richard Robinson, Technical Director/Master Carpenter Studio Theatre